top of page

 7. experience purikura

-Purikura means "print club" in Japanese, and despite appearing as a simple photobooth from the outside, it is so far from it!
+Purikura means "print club" in Japanese, and despite appearing as a simple photobooth from the outside; let us tell you, it is one of the best things to do in Tokyo!
 For the Japanese, it's a complete experience, with entire floors dedicated to hair, makeup and outfits to ensure you reach your highest kawaii level.

 Each machine has its own “super powers”, and with an array of quirky accessories, zany backgrounds, and the ability to draw on your photos with digital magic, Purikura will make you crack up as soon as the first photo shows on the screen.
 Seeing your face immortalized in its kawaii form forever is an experience in itself.
 Print it and guarantee you take home the best Japan souvenir ever!